ChangeWindows/Content/mobile/10586/updates.md

 - Fixes an issue that caused some devices to be unable to install other keyboards and languages without reset after upgrading from Windows Phone 8.1
 - Fixes an issue that caused phones to stop rining to notify for an incoming call if that notificaiton is interrupted by an SMS
 - Fixes an issue that kept Project My Screen from working on some devices

+## What's new in Windows 10 Mobile build 10586.456?
+_Released on 29 June 2016 to the Preview Release Ring_

+### And further
+- Unknown changes